pfdubois/BridgeBidding/source/Nomenclature.rst

    a good suit your partner will be counting on it both offensively and defensively.

+Some other language issues:

-Since it is boring to repeatedly have to say "shows four or more spades" and the like, we will say "four spades" or "|4ormore| spades" to mean this, and "exactly four spades" when we mean that.
-When we say someone is 5-4 in two suits, we mean either five of the first and four or five of the other, or vice-versa, unless we are explicit about which one is the longer.
-Note that it is rare to treat a 6-4 hand the same way you would treat a 5-4 hand, so when we say 5-4 we do not mean longer than 5; but when we just say "5 cards" in some suit, it could be longer.
+* We will say "four spades" or "|4ormore| spades" to mean this, and "exactly four spades" when we mean that.
+* When we say someone is 5-4 in two suits, we mean either five of the first and four or five of the other, or vice-versa, unless we are explicit about which one is the longer.
+  It being rare to treat a 6-4 hand the same way you would treat a 5-4 hand, when we say 5-4 we do not mean longer than 5.
+* When we say something like "5-4 or better" we mean not only 5-4 but 5-5, 6-5 etc.

-When we speak of a :term:`control bid` we refer to a bid of a side suit to show features in that suit that prevent fast losers.
+* When we speak of a :term:`control bid` we refer to a bid of a side suit to show features in that suit that prevent fast losers.
 These bids used to be called :term:`cue bid`\ s but the term is easily confused with artificial bids in a suit an opponent has already bid, which are also called cue bids, so we use the modern term.

   Control bids are explained in the chapter on :ref:`Slam Bidding <slam_bidding>`.

-"Controls" as a noun usually refers to Aces and Kings.
+* "Controls" as a noun usually refers to Aces and Kings.
 When a number of controls is referred to, we are counting Aces as two and Kings as one, so that "a hand with four controls" would include hands with two Aces, or an Ace and two Kings.